FactomProject/factomd/support/dev/README.md

  - a full ELK (*Elasticsearch* + *Logstash* + *Kibana*) stack that gathers logs from the network
  - a *Prometheus* instance for gathering metrics from the nodes
+ - an *nginx* instance to serve a list of peers so that the *factomd* instaces can find each other

 > Warning: This setup is for development environment only and should not be
 > used in production.
 Specifically the data for all services are not persisted